 The teacher in Jellyfish class is Mrs Steinmann-Burnell.

-She is supported by Mr Warnock and Mrs Cherry.
+She is supported by Mrs Cherry.

 Jellyfish has an open door policy so please feel free to catch any of the adults if you need to speak to them about anything :)